ekozat/courses_select_manager/sprint4/sprint4_docs/API.md

     -   **The last forward slash is important**

 ### GET
-#### These endpoints will always return an JSON array of objects where each object contains a courseCode, courseName, prerequisites, and restrictions
+#### These endpoints will always return a JSON array of objects where each object contains a courseCode, courseName, prerequisites, and restrictions
     {
         "courseCode": "CIS*1200",
         "courseName": "Introduction to Computing",